onury/grunt-jasmine-nodejs/README.md

     + Added new reporters: JUnit XML Reporter, NUnit XML Reporter, TeamCity Reporter, TAP Reporter.
 (Fulfills [Issue #4](https://github.com/onury/grunt-jasmine-nodejs/issues/4)).
 Implemented using [jasmine-reporters](https://github.com/larrymyers/jasmine-reporters).
     + Added new task option `reporters`.
 This object defines enabled reporters to be used in conjunction.
 See documentation.
     + Deprecated task options: `showColors` and `verboseReport`.
 These are refactored under `reporters.console` object.
-    + Added new option for console reporter: `cleanStack`.
+    + Console Reporter: Added new option: `cleanStack`.
     + Added support for adding custom reporters.
 See `customReporters` task option.
     + Better output for Grunt `--verbose` command.
     + Code revisions and clean-up.